cabinetoffice/gap-automated-tests/README.md

 ```

 While SQL data is being set up and torn down for every test, this is not done in Contentful in order to prevent rate limiting, hence this is done on a test-by-test basis.

+### Adding new environment variables

+When adding new environment variables, you must do this in several places:

+- `.env` - this is not committed
+- `.env.example`
+- `cypress.config.ts`
+- `.github/workflows/reusable_e2e_test_run.yml` - add to `Generate .env` stage
+- GitHub Secrets/Variables
+  - Secrets should be used instead of Variables unless you need to view the env var during/after the test run (e.g. AWS Access Key and Region are in Variables to allow us to copy the presigned url to the report)